About Conventional Colon Surgery…

 WHAT SHOULD I EXPECT AFTER SURGERY?

-After the operation, it is important to follow your doctor’s instructions.
+After the laparoscopic surgery in Delhi, it is important to follow your doctor’s instructions.
 Although many people feel better in a few days, remember that your body needs time to heal.

 - You are encouraged to be out of bed the day after surgery and to walk.
 This will help diminish the soreness in your muscles.